AVChat - Community PRO Plugin

 [chat] shortcode.
 However, you have the possibility of opening AVChat in a popup window.

-To do so, go to Video Chat PRO > Settings and find How AVChat opens.
+To do so, go to Community PRO > Settings and find How AVChat opens.

-Change the opening method to Popup and press Update Options.
+Change the opening method to Popup and press Save.

 To enable Facebook Login you will need to create a Facebook Application from where you will receive an App ID.
 You can follow the next steps to accomplish this.